wealthychef1/obsidian-tag-delete/README.md

-# obsidian-tag-delete is now a plugin
+# Do not use this software.
+It's broken.

-obsidian-tag-delete has evolved from a simple (?) shell script to delete a tag from an Obsidian.md Markdown file into an Obsidian plugin.
+- Good news, though!
+It is now an Obsidian plugin.
-It lives now at <https://github.com/wealthychef1/obsidian-tag-delete-plugin>
+- It lives now at <https://github.com/wealthychef1/obsidian-tag-delete-plugin>